ruro122020/Free-Games/README.md

 ```
 npm install -g json-server
 ```
-If you're having trouble installing json-server here is the [link](https://www.npmjs.com/package/json-server) to their documentation.
+If you're having trouble installing json-server npm package, here is the [link](https://www.npmjs.com/package/json-server) to their documentation.

 You must have node installed to run npm.
 Here is the [link](https://nodejs.org/en/download) to install it, if you haven't already.